Abu-Atab/aa-log_lib/README.md

 * Embeds are generated automatically; you do not need to manually build Embed tables.
 * Context tables are automatically formatted into a JSON code block inside the Embed.
 * Works with both server-side and client-side scripts.

+## License

+### Abu Atab DEV Team – Proprietary License

+© 2025 Abu Atab DEV Team.
+All rights reserved.

+This software is licensed, not sold.
+This script is the exclusive intellectual property of **Abu Atab DEV Team**.

+### You are NOT allowed to:
+- Sell, resell, rent, or monetize this script in any form
+- Re-upload, redistribute, or mirror this resource
+- Share this script publicly or privately outside your own server
+- Include this script in any public or private pack or bundle
+- Remove or modify any copyright, license, or author information
+- Claim this script as your own work

+### You ARE allowed to:
+- Use this script on **one server only**
+- Modify the script **for personal server use only**
+- Create private edits that are not shared, sold, or redistributed

+### Restrictions
+- Commercial use, resale, or redistribution is strictly prohibited unless explicit written permission is granted by Abu Atab DEV Team.
+- This license does not grant ownership of the source code.

+### Enforcement
+Any violation of this license may result in:
+- Immediate revocation of usage rights
+- DMCA takedown requests
+- Legal action if necessary

+By using this script, you acknowledge that you have read, understood, and agreed to the terms of this license.